-Brooks Island (Figure 1) is a natural island in central San Francisco Bay, approximately half-way between San Pablo Bay and the Pacific Ocean and is owned by the City of Richmond and managed under a long-term lease with the East Bay Regional Parks District.
-Caspian terns first nested on Brooks Island in 1985 and their colony is located on a sandy spit, built from deposited dredge spoils, extending northwest from the historical island center (Strong et al. 2004).
-This colony has been the site of the largest nesting colony of Caspian terns in the San Francisco Bay area for at least the last decade (Strong et al. 2004; Collis et al. in review).
+Brooks Island (Figure 1), a natural island in central San Francisco Bay approximately half-way between San Pablo Bay and the Pacific Ocean, is owned by the City of Richmond and managed under a long-term lease with the East Bay Regional Parks District.
+Caspian terns first nested on Brooks Island in 1985, and their colony is located on a sandy spit, built from deposited dredge spoils, extending northwest from the historical island center (Strong et al. 2004).
+This location has been the site of the largest nesting colony of Caspian terns in the San Francisco Bay area for at least the last decade (Strong et al. 2004; Collis, unpublished).
 Juvenile, anadromous salmonids originating from the Sacramento and San Joaquin rivers must migrate past Brooks Island to reach the Pacific Ocean.